-The district's participation in the Grant County investment pool is voluntary and the pool is not rated by a nationally recognized statistical rating organization (NRSRO).
+The district's participation in the Whatcom County investment pool is voluntary and the pool is not rated by a nationally recognized statistical rating organization (NRSRO).
 The fair value of the district's investment in the pool is measured using a net asset value (NAV) as determined by the pool.
-The pool maintains an average final maturity of 1403 days
+The pool maintains a weighted average maturity that does not exceed two years.
+The weighted average maturity as of August 31, 2016 was 440 days.